Factbox: Top budgetary threats to state, local governments

 The issue has boiled over in Wisconsin and other states where Republicans were recently elected as governors and state legislators.
 Public workers and Democrats are opposing moves to curb union rights and cut employee benefits.

-No one can say for certain how much states with economic woes have underfunded pensions and other benefits, such as healthcare, promised to retired employees.
-Estimates for states' under-funding of their pensions range from $660 billion to $3 trillion because of disparities in calculating future returns on investments made by pension systems.
+No one can say for certain the extent that states with economic woes have underfunded their pensions and other benefits, such as healthcare, promised to retired employees.
+Estimates for states' pension under-funding range from $700 billion to $3 trillion because of disparities in calculating future returns on investments made by pension systems.